jbee/purejin/docs/differences.md

 "my.package.Foo" => "my.package.Foo"
 "my.package.Bar" => "my.package.Foo"
 ```
+This, however, does constraint us to one instance per type.
+Too simplistic.

 So, lets tweak our feature a little bit.
 When a name is used in connection with a type this is meant as a type "local" name instead of a map "global" name.
 In practice we can imagine this to work like before; except that we add even more entries to the map where we combine the "local" name with the class name(s) to compute further names for our map
 that all lead to the very same instance.